 If you have Advantage+ Shopping, you will immediately see this…

 You may have seen a similar prompt in Tailored Leads or other Advantage+ campaign tests.
 The concept has been around for more than a year.
-The primary benefit of tailored campaigns is that they are easier to set up — defaults are frozen and can’t be changed.
+The primary benefit of Tailored Campaigns provide a streamlined approach to campaign creation, locking in defaults that can't be customized (like optimization, bidding, and placements).
+One example is Tailored Leads Campaigns.
+More is that they are easier to set up — defaults are frozen and can’t be changed.

 But, Advantage+ Shopping is more than that.